Are you feeling daunted at finding love knowing you have IBS?

 Let them know it’s not them

-SO if you do have to dash to the toilets, remember to tell them you have IBS.
+SO if you do have to dash to the toilet, remember to tell them you have IBS.

 Just so they won’t be worried when you don’t come back out immediately.

-And they won’t be left wondering if they said something wrong…
+And be wondering if they said something stupid …